tugrulhkarabulut/hadoop-movie-rating-prediction/README.md

 extraction, a Random Forest Classifier is trained using the extracted features.
 Then, you can predict an unseen instance from the application and see the top 5 similar reviews.
-Similar scores are found by executing a job on hadoop that calculates cosine similarity between every review in the dataset and the given review.
+Similar reviews are found by executing a job on hadoop that calculates cosine similarity scores between every review in the dataset and the given review.

 ## Technical Details